PashaDolgirev/aion-transformers/README.md

 2. Attention Is All You Need — Vaswani et al., 2017, https://arxiv.org/abs/1706.03762.
 The original breakthrough paper introducing the Transformer architecture, based on the (self) attention mechanism, note the positional encoding.
 3. 3Blue1Brown: Transformer Series — Chapters 5–7, https://www.youtube.com/watch?v=wjZofJX0v4M.
 A beautifully intuitive explanation of the self-attention mechanism, really complements the Attention Is All You Need paper.
 One particularly valuable insight is the idea of almost-orthogonal vectors in high-dimensional spaces — as the embedding dimension increases, the number of nearly orthogonal directions very grows rapidly, enabling the model to represent many distinct contexts within a rather compact latent space.
 4. Murphy, Probabilistic Machine Learning: An Introduction — Chapters 13–15: concise and complete overview of deep learning fundamentals, love the rigor level of the book.
+5. Dropout: A Simple Way to Prevent Neural Networks from Overfitting (Srivastava et al., 2014, https://jmlr.org/papers/volume15/srivastava14a/srivastava14a.pdf).
+Demonstrates that randomly removing nodes and corresponding connections during training effectively mitigates overfitting in large models with many parameters.
+Dropout acts as a form of ensemble regularization (over many similar but distinct neural nets), forcing the network to learn more robust internal representations.

 Part I: Bigram Model